itsnamgyu/mogakco/README.md

 ## Deployment

 ### For Development
-For a simple development deployment using `runserver` do this.
+For a simple development deployment using `runserver`, do this.

 ```bash
 python3 manage.py runserver
 ```

-For more info, look at [this](https://github.com/itsnamgyu/django-two/wiki/Deployment-on-AWS-Part-1)
+For more info, look at [this](https://github.com/itsnamgyu/django-two/wiki/Deployment-on-AWS-Part-1).

 ### For Production